datafeedr/datafeedr-comparison-sets/readme.txt

 3. This is the configuration page of the Datafeedr Comparison Sets plugin.

 == Changelog ==

+= 0.9.64 - 2023/04/20 =
+* Filter out products that are no longer available in the API.

 = 0.9.63 - 2022/10/28 =
 * Updated "tested up to" values